Bellafc/ZhengBellaCHEN.github.io/_pages/about.md

 Working Experiments
 ======
-Apr 2024 to Dec 2024 - Bella works in [Moffett AI](https://www.moffettai.com/) specializing in AI Agent for finance and law industry.
+Apr 2024 to Dec 2024 - Bella works in [MXgent](mxgent.cn/#) specializing in AI Agent for finance and law industry.

 May 2023 to Aug 2023 - Bella works in Montreal Polytechnique University as an researhc intern on vulnerabilities of Web 3 smart contracts.